crossbario/autobahn-python/doc/index.rst

 WAMP is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games) .

 WAMP enables application architectures with application code distributed freely across processes and devices according to functional aspects.
-Since WAMP implementations exist for mutliple languages, WAMP applications can be polyglott.
+Since WAMP implementations exist for multiple languages, WAMP applications can be polyglott.
 Application components can be implemented in a language and run on a device which best fit the particular use case.

 Show me some code